jsdelivr/jsdelivr/README.md

 [www.jsdelivr.com][1]

-Similar to Google Hosted Libraries jsDelivr is an Open Source CDN that allows developers to host their own projects and anyone to link to our hosted files in their websites.
+Similar to Google Hosted Libraries jsDelivr is an Open Source Content Delivery Network (CDN) that allows developers to host their own projects and anyone to link to our hosted files in their websites.

 We offer a stable CDN that can be used in production even on popular websites with huge amounts of traffic.
 There are no bandwidth limits or premium features and its completely free to use by anybody.